menu

 Get Started

-See the Overview below, then read the Rules and watch our Informational Webinar recordings to learn more about the EnergyTech UP 2024 competition and the regional pitch events!
+Read the Overview section below for key prize details, then read the Official Rules document to learn more about the EnergyTech UP 2025 competition and regional pitch events.

 Overview

 Students: Develop and present a business plan that leverages National Laboratory-developed or other emerging energy technologies developed by students, faculty, or industry.
-Throughout the competition, they receive mentorship and materials to help them succeed, all while competing for part of $400,000+ in cash prizes.
+Throughout the EnergyTech UP competition, they receive mentorship and materials to help them succeed, all while competing for more than $400,000 in cash prizes.

 About the Prize